solliancenet/microsoft-postgres-docs-project/labs/04_postgres_ai.md

 4. You can verify that the `description_vector` column has been populated for all `listings` records by running the following query:

     ```sql
-    SELECT COUNT(*) FROM listings WHERE description_vector IS NULL;
+    SELECT COUNT(*) FROM listings WHERE description_vector IS NULL AND description <> '';
     ```

     The result of the query should be a count of 0.

-5. Once you have successfully updated the `description_vector` column for all records in the `listings` table, execute the following query to view the embeddings generated for the first record in the table.

-    ```sql
-    SELECT description_vector FROM listings LIMIT 1;
-    ```

-    Each embedding is a vector of floating point numbers, so the distance between two embeddings in the vector space correlates with the semantic similarity between two inputs in the original format.

 ### Task 3: Perform a vector similarity search

 Vector similarity is a method used to measure two items' similarity by representing them as vectors, which are series of numbers.
 Vectors are often used to perform searches using LLMs.
 Vector similarity is commonly calculated using distance metrics, such as Euclidean distance or cosine similarity.
 Euclidean distance measures the straight-line distance between two vectors in the n-dimensional space, while cosine similarity measures the cosine of the angle between two vectors.
+Each embedding is a vector of floating point numbers, so the distance between two embeddings in the vector space correlates with the semantic similarity between two inputs in the original format.

 1. To enable more efficient searching over the `vector` field by creating an index on `listings` using cosine distance and [HNSW](https://github.com/pgvector/pgvector#hnsw), which is short for Hierarchical Navigable Small World.
 HNSW allows `pgvector` to utilize the latest graph-based algorithms to approximate nearest-neighbor queries.